Exposition Universelle (1867): Exhibits

 One of the Egyptian exhibits was designed by Auguste Mariette, and featured ancient Egyptian monuments.
 The Suez Canal Company had an exhibit within the Egyptian exhibits, taking up two rooms at the event.
 Which it used to sell bonds for funding.

-The fair included a large ordnance section.
-This was caused by recent wars that showed the effectiveness of rifling, breechloading, and armored ships.
+The fair included a large ordnance section, showing improvements made in recent wars, in rifling, breechloading, and armored ships.
 The huge naval guns that were exhibited drew a lot of attention.
-The British government sent in a 30.5 cm gun that weighed 23 ton.
-The German manufacturer Krupp displayed a 35.5 cm steel gun that weighed 50-ton.
-During the exhibition, the French government came up with a 42 cm gun that weighed 38-tons.
+The British government sent in a 30.5 cm gun that weighed 23 tonnes.
+The German manufacturer Krupp displayed a 35.5 cm steel gun that weighed 50-tonnes.
+During the exhibition, the French government introduced a 42 cm gun that weighed 38-tonnes.
 Other nations that sent ordnance were: Austria, Belgium, Saxony, Holland, Egypt, and others.

+Contemporary accounts, such as François Ducuing's L'Exposition Universelle de 1867 Illustrée (1867), provide detailed descriptions of the artillery exhibits in the Machinery Gallery.

+The Prussian display featured a massive 50-tonne cast-steel breech-loading gun (35.5 cm calibre) manufactured by Friedrich Krupp of Essen.
+Forged under a 50-tonne steam hammer and reinforced with steel hoops, it required a specially built 23-tonne railway wagon for transport to Paris.

+The 50-tonne Krupp gun exhibited in 1867 (contemporary illustration).

+Britain exhibited naval guns including a 9-inch (22.8 cm) Armstrong gun (12.5 tonnes) with an innovative recoil brake and loading cradle, as well as a Whitworth gun notable for its hexagonal rifling.

+Armstrong 9-inch naval gun with recoil brake.

+Sweden presented metallurgy from the Finspång works, including composite projectiles (hardened steel surface with cast-iron core) and heavy guns displayed in the park.